top of page

 I Chose Life and Love Has Grown

-I married young.
-I wanted to say “That story is for a different time,” but that time is now.
-When people have asked me about the secret to being married so long, now 19 years, I always hesitate, but the truth is I renewed, repaired, saved my relationship more than once, but my saving grace has always been to be of service- with one phrase- “Can I get you anything?”
-The marriage story- I was 21 years old, as was my soon to be husband.
-I had a positive pregnancy test, and co
+I Married Young I used to say, “That story is for a different time.”
+But that time is now.
+When people ask me the secret to being married for so long—nineteen years—I usually hesitate.
+There isn’t a tidy answer.
+The truth is, I have renewed, repaired, and saved my marriage more than once.
+But my saving grace has always been service, distilled into a single phrase: “Can I get you anything?”
+I was twenty-one years old.
+So was my soon-to-be husband.
+I had a positive pregnancy te

 brandy612